kdorff/sfpg/readme.txt

 Set to TRUE to sort directories by modified time.
 Set to FALSE to sort directories by name.

-The modified time of a directory is normally updated when changes is made to the contents of the given directory.
+The modified time of a directory is normally updated when changes are made to the contents of the given directory.
 Even deleting a file or image can make the directory "new".
 (This might differ from platform to platform).

 See also DIR_SORT_REVERSE and SORT_ALL_NATURAL for other sorting options for dirs.

 ____________________________________________________________
-option('DIR_EXCLUDE', ['_sfpg_data', '_sfpg_icons']);
+option('DIR_EXCLUDE', ['_sfpg_data', '_sfpg_zip', '_sfpg_icons']);

 Set an array of directory names that should not be shown in the gallery.